Dash-Industry-Forum/Guidelines-TimingModel/01-Intro.inc.md

 </div>

-All DASH [=presentations=] are assumed to be conforming to these guidelines.
-A service MAY explicitly signal itself as conforming by including the string `https://dashif.org/guidelines/` in `MPD@profiles`.

 There is no strict backward compatibility with previous versions - best practices change over time and what was once considered sensible may be replaced by a superior approach later on.
 Therefore, clients and services that were conforming to version N of this document are not guaranteed to conform to version N+1.

 # Disclaimer # {#legal}